stippi/code-assistant/README.md

-# 🤖 Code Assistant
+# Code Assistant

 A powerful CLI tool built in Rust for assisting with code-related tasks.

-## ✨ Features
+## Features

 - **Autonomous Exploration**: The agent can intelligently explore codebases and build up working memory of the project structure.
 - **Reading/Writing Files**: The agent can read file contents and make changes to files as needed.
 - **Working Memory Management**: Efficient handling of file contents with the ability to load and unload files from memory.
 - **File Summarization**: Capability to create and store file summaries for quick reference and better understanding of the codebase.
 - **Interactive Communication**: Built-in ability to ask users questions and get responses for better decision-making.
-- **MCP Server Mode**: Can run as a Model Context Protocol server, providing tools and resources to LLMs through standard interfaces.
+- **MCP Server Mode**: Can run as a Model Context Protocol server, providing tools and resources to LLMs running in an MCP client.

-## 🚀 Installation
+## Installation

 Ensure you have Rust installed on your system.
 Then: